bagustambunan/generasi-gigih-homework/README.md

   </tr>
 </table>

-2. Halaman untuk membuat playlist baru akan tampil.
-Isi judul (minimal 10 karakter) dan deskripsi (minimal 20 karakter).
-Kemudian klik "CREATE"
+2. A page for creating a new playlist will appear.
+Fill in the title (minimum 10 characters) and description (minimum 20 characters).
+Then click "CREATE"
 <br>
 <table>
   <tr>